HarperDB/documentation/docs/real-time/README.md

 ```
 Note that if you are using WebSockets for MQTT, the sub-protocol should be set to "mqtt" (this is required by the MQTT specification, and should be included by any conformant client): `Sec-WebSocket-Protocol: mqtt`.

+### Capabilities
+HarperDB's MQTT capabilities includes support for MQTT versions v3.1 and v5 with standard publish and subscription capabilities with multi-level topics, QoS 0 and 1 levels, and durable (non-clean) sessions.
+MQTT supports QoS 2 interaction, but doesn't guarantee exactly once delivery (although any guarantees of exactly once over unstable networks is a fictional aspiration).
+MQTT doesn't currently support last will and testament, nor single-level wildcards (only multi-level wildcards).

 ## Topics
 In MQTT, messages are published to, and subscribed from, topics.
 In HarperDB topics are aligned with resource endpoint paths in exactly the same way as the REST endpoints.
 If you define a table or resource in your schema, with an path/endpoint of "my-resource", that means that this can be addressed as a topic just like a URL path.
 So a topic of "my-resource/some-id" would correspond to the record in the my-resource table (or custom resource) with a record id of "some-id".